darwin-xu/fiber_bm_cpp/README.md

 export CXX=clang++-6.0

 ## TODO list
-- [ ] Remove all the words of "master".
+- [x] Remove all the words of "master".
-- [ ] Change the words of "worker" into something more meaningful.
+- [x] Change the words of "worker" into something more meaningful.
+- [ ] Change the name from name_name into nameName.